 - Fight climate change.
 Climate change occurs when gasses, such as carbon dioxide and methane, trap heat in our atmosphere.
 These gasses are generated when energy is created, which is used in the production of new bottles and cans.

-There are lots of ways to reduce your waste.
-Here are a few simple tips to get you started:
+There are a lot of ways to reduce your waste.
+Here are simple tips to get you started:

 1. Pack waste-free lunches

 Avoid using Ziploc bags and single-serving packaged products such as juice pouches and yogurt cups.
 Pack your sandwiches, snacks, and drinks in reusable containers and bring silverware with you.

 Use reusable bags when buying groceries, produce, or items at the mall.